 Just because you’re in your own house doesn’t mean you can forgo the dorky safety goggles.
 I know they’re not flattering, but you don’t want the alternative.

+The worst remodeling mistake you can make is the one that leaves you injured.
 Always follow appropriate safety precautions when conducting a remodel.
-That includes ones you’re taught from the age you could stand on your own two feet — don’t stand on the tops of ladders and always turn off the main breaker when fixing electrical problems.
+That includes ones you’re taught from the age you could stand on your own two feet.
+Don’t stand on the tops of ladders and always turn off the main breaker when fixing electrical problems.
 The shock to your system might just put your renovation on hold.

-Remodels are one thing you don’t want to be ‘cheap’ on, but don’t blow your budget just to get the best of all worlds.
+A remodel is one thing you don’t want to be “cheap” with, but don’t blow your budget just to get the best of all worlds.
 Unless you have unlimited financial resources, set your budget before you start tearing down walls.
 Estimate all costs, even the little ones like nails and screws.
-You’ll still need to add more to be safe though.
+You’ll still need to add more to be safe, though.

 “Have 30% more money than the budget begins with and start off with a wish list and a ‘must-have’ list,” advised Baughman.